 While handling difficult customers every once in a while is a normal part of customer care, it can still be emotionally taxing.
 Whether you’re speaking with customers face-to-face, over the phone, or by chat, negative customer interactions can really add to our mental strain.

 That means the process of “handling difficult customers” is to understand what’s upsetting them, de-escalate by showing empathy for their frustration, and help them toward a satisfactory resolution.
-Accomplishing this work requires you to get curious about what happened to the customer to make them feel underappreciated.
-From there, you can forge a relationship with your customer as you solve the issue together.
+Accomplishing this work requires you to be curious about what happened to the customer to make them feel unappreciated.
+From there, you can forge a relationship with your customer as you resolve the issue together.

 What specific steps go into this process?
 Let’s dive in.